 Bloody Good Horror is a weekly podcast featuring in-depth reviews of current releases and cult classics, as well as home to popular features like "Beer Guts" and our world-famous "Word of the Day."

 Do you need your BGH Classic fix but don't have time to paw through the archives?
-We've collected some of our best episodes in bite size five-episode packs for the low low price of $2.99!
+We've collected some of our best episodes in packs for discounted prices!